 The Financial Services Compensation Scheme (FSCS) offers compensation when an authorised firm is unable to pay claims against it, usually because the firm has gone out of business.
 The ACD is covered by the Financial Services Compensation Scheme.
 Investors may be entitled to compensation from the scheme if the ACD cannot meet its obligations.
-Most types of investment business are covered for 100% of the first £80,000 only.
+Most types of investment business are covered for 100% of investments up to £85,000..
 Further information is available from: